karellopez/docker_workshop_template/workshop/introduction.md

-# Introduction to MEG qc
+# Introduction to MEGqc

 ## MEG data quality control
-Magnetoencephalography (MEG) data are susceptible to  noise and artifacts, which can severely corrupt the data quality.
+Magnetoencephalography (MEG) data is susceptible to  noise and artifacts, which can severely corrupt the data quality.
 These artifacts may arise from:
 - Environmental noise sources (e.g. powerline noise)
 - Internal noise sources (e.g. eye movements of the subject)
 - Systemic noise sources (e.g. malfunction of a sensor).

 For this reason, quality control of MEG data is an essential step for ensuring valid and reproducible science (Niso et al., 2022).
 However, the visual detection and annotation of artifacts in MEG data requires expertise, and still can be:
 - A tedious and time-consuming task